qgrid/qgrid.github.io/source/column-type/grid-column.md

 ## Column Indicators

-Use `can-` and `is-` properties to control q-grid columns interaction behavior.
+Use `can` and `is` properties to control q-grid columns interaction behavior.

 * `[canEdit]`
 * `[canResize]`